 Biophysical profiles are a form of test used to assess fetal well-being, usually performed during the third trimester.
 This test was developed by Dr. Frank Manning, an obstetrician who practiced in Winnipeg before moving to New York.
-It has been in use for approximately 30 years and is a relatively simple, risk free procedure that can provide important information on fetal well-being.
+It has been in use for approximately 30 years and is a relatively simple, risk-free procedure that can provide important information on fetal well-being.

 What Does the Biophysical Profiles Test Entail?

-The answer is simpler than you may have thought and involves two procedures you are likely familiar with: a prenatal ultrasound and fetal heart monitoring.
-The biophysical profiles assesses four fetal characteristics and amniotic fluid volume.
+The answer is simpler than you may have thought and involved two procedures you are likely familiar with: a prenatal ultrasound and fetal heart monitoring.
+The biophysical profiles assess four fetal characteristics and amniotic fluid volume.
 Each characteristic component is given a score of two points if the component is normal, or zero if the component is abnormal.
 The scores for each component are added together to get a cumulative score out of 10.